 To make shoes that physically give the feeling of anti-gravity, Yukako has focused on the power of magnetism and its attraction and repulsion to create a form of anti-gravity.
 By building a set of magnets in the shoes, a repulsive force generates tangible resistance with each step.

 The body of the shoe is made of transparent polyurethane, preformed to show, in its futuristic design, the internal mechanism.
-The "antigravity" system uses 4 flat magnets, two in the toe and heel of the shoe and two in a removable insole.
+The "antigravity" system makes use of 4 flat magnets, two in the toe and heel of the shoe and two in a removable insole.

 In some prototypes, a complex of rubber hoses capable of cushioning the walk was also used, but the result was not considered satisfactory.

-Eventually enlightenment.
-Inspired by the news on the various tests to the Hyperloop and fast trains Japanese, all based on a form of magnetic guidance, Yukako Hihara discovered magnetism in an anti-gravity key.
+Eventually the enlightenment.
+Inspired by the news on the various tests to the hyperloops and fast trains Japanese, all based on a form of magnetic guidance, Yukako Hihara discovered magnetism in an anti-gravity key.

 He put together the precise "dosage" between attraction and repulsion, and almost by magic the creation process began to go smoothly.

-In short: the model that you can admire in this video has come out, for a walk that promises to really sweep ...
+In short: the model that you can admire in this video came out, for a walk that promises to really sweep ...
 Terrestrial.
 Terrestrial.

 Also because for the space you need a real anti-gravity engine, but that's another story.
 For more information on Yukako Hihara's project: here is the link to the artist profile.